ManeDavtyan/Spectral-Clustering/README.md

 # SpectralClustering
 Implemented spectral clustering algorithm.
 The model includes fit and predict methods.
-For calling both of them you need to provide the data , like fit(X) or predict(X).
+For calling both of them you need to provide your data , like fit(X) or predict(X) where X is the matrix of data points.
 But in general to call the class you need to provide a number of clusters k you want to see as a result of this clustering algorithm.

 Here is an example of calling the class.

-sc = SpectralClustering(8)
+*sc = SpectralClustering(8)

-sc.fit(X)
+*sc.fit(X)

-sc.predict(X)
+*sc.predict(X)

 ## Fit